Vietnam bets on loosening gaming laws to lure high rollers

 Vietnamese are passionate gamblers, from clandestine card games to bets on European soccer with underground bookies, but the handful of casinos operating in the country now are strictly foreigners-only.

-A change in legislation could make Vietnam an attractive bet for big gaming companies such as Las Vegas Sands, Genting Bhd, Nagacorp and Penn National Gaming, which have quietly expressed interest, should locals be allowed to take part.
+A change in legislation could make Vietnam an attractive bet for big gaming companies such as Las Vegas Sands (LVS.N), Genting Bhd (GENT.KL), Nagacorp (3918.HK) and Penn National Gaming (PENN.O), which have quietly expressed interest, should locals be allowed to take part.

 The appeal is much to do with Vietnam's demographics and its location, just a few hours from many Asian capitals and within easy reach of wealthy Chinese, who provide the lion's share of gaming revenue, Vietnam also has appealing demographics.